brunossilveira/brunossilveira.github.io/_posts/2022-03-14-rails-activerecord-validations-versus-database-constraints.md

 ### External clients

-This is not very common in most Ruby on Rails applications but sometimes there are other clients writting to the database other than ActiveRecord models.
+This is not very common in most Ruby on Rails applications but sometimes there are other clients writing to the database other than ActiveRecord models.
 This is yet another reason why you should always use database constraints to make sure the data is consistent.

 ## When to skip database constraints

 If you are prototyping, sometimes restricting the database with constraints can get it your way.
-For the sake of speed I find okay to skip db constraints on this case.
+For the sake of speed I find it okay to skip db constraints in this case.

 ## Conclusion